realworldocaml/book/book/imperative-programming/README.md

   intended for error messages.

-The values `stdin`, `stdout`, and `stderr` are useful enough that they are also available in the global namespace directly, without having to go through the `In_channel` and `Out_channel` modules.
+The values `stdin`, `stdout`, and `stderr` are useful enough that they are also available in the top level of `Core`'s namespace directly, without having to go through the `In_channel` and `Out_channel` modules.

 Let's see this in action in a simple interactive application.
 The following program, `time_converter`, prompts the user for a time zone,